rsp/wid/PITCHME.md

 # What is Deno?

-A secure JavaScript/TypeScript runtime built with V8, Rust, and Tokio
+A secure JavaScript/TypeScript runtime<br>built with V8, Rust, and Tokio

 ---

 # Architecture

 Node = Server-side JS with V8 + libuv in C++

-Node + TypeScript = explicit transpilation to JavaScript

-ts-node = Node + TypeScript with implicit transpilation

 Deno = Server-side TS with V8 + Tokio in Rust